Linux Professional Institute Learning Logo.

 let 'my_val = 5 + 5'

-• Now create another variable named your_val whose value is 5 — as a result of dividing the value of my_val into 2:
+— as a result of dividing the value ofmy_val

 or